 The audit revealed that 24 people were hired by Sasse’s office between February 6, 2023, and June 30, 2024.
 Their contracted annual salaries ranged from $75,000 to $687,000, with an average of $249,931.
 University records showed that 14 of those positions had no job descriptions, raising questions about the hiring process and salary determinations.

-Additionally, 13 University of Florida employees under Sasse’s administration worked remotely from other states, including California, Illinois, Maryland, Massachusetts, Nebraska, Tennessee, Texas, Virginia, and Washington, D.C.
+Additionally, 13 University of Florida employees under Sasse’s administration worked remotely from California, Illinois, Maryland, Massachusetts, Nebraska, Tennessee, Texas, Virginia, and Washington, D.C.
 The arrangement sparked debates about work expectations and institutional resources.

-The final audit report from the Florida Auditor General is expected to be completed in the next several weeks, potentially providing additional details about financial practices during Sasse’s presidency.
+A final audit report from the Florida Auditor General was released in February 2025, providing additional details about financial practices during Sasse’s presidency.

 Sasse’s appointment as the sole finalist for the University of Florida president position generated immediate controversy on campus.
-On October 11, 2022, students protested his candidacy at Emerson Alumni Hall, disrupting a forum that was intended to give the university community an opportunity to hear from the prospective leader.
+On October 11, 2022, students protested his candidacy at Emerson Alumni Hall, disrupting a forum that was intended to allow the university community to hear from the prospective leader.

-The student forum with Sasse was cut short due to the disruption, with protesters flooding the venue and making it difficult for the session to continue.
-University administrators subsequently moved an employee session to an online format to avoid similar disturbances.
+The student forum with Sasse was cut short by the disruption, with protesters flooding the venue and making it difficult to continue.
+University administrators subsequently moved an employee session online to avoid similar disturbances.

-Sasse’s announcement reflects a growing trend of public figures sharing their health battles openly, using their platforms to bring awareness to serious illnesses while processing their diagnoses in public view.
-His direct approach in discussing his prognosis resonated with many who appreciated his candor during an extraordinarily difficult time.
+Sasse’s announcement reflects a growing trend among public figures of openly sharing their health battles, using their platforms to raise awareness of serious illnesses while processing their diagnoses in public view.
+His direct approach in discussing his prognosis resonated with many who appreciated his candor during a challenging time.